tazama-lf/docs/Research-Articles/Environment-Variables-Starndazation.md

     - Single verify function to be called, can use optional parameters to determine what to check

   Cons
-    - Will requite some way to determine which processors require which config.
+    - Will require some way to determine which processors require which config.

 - When validating environmental variables, use different levels, i.e - Error message when database is missing, but warning if NATS env is missing.